 While sleep apnea skews more as a middle-aged, male problem, there are also plenty of instances where sleep apnea affects children.
 Especially for kids, it is important to catch the issue early and help them.
 Sleep apnea can make their performance in school suffer, can trigger ADHD symptoms, and can make them more tired and less active.

-We will take an x-ray of the airway to see how things are looking.
-In the image below, you will see how the airway on the left (where the red is pictured) is quite narrow.
+If you suffer from snoring and have been feeling especially sluggish and believe sleep apnea can be to blame, we can rule out or provide a sleep apnea diagnosis through state-of-the-art testing of the airway.
+In this image, you will see how the airway on the left (where the red is pictured) is quite narrow.
 This narrow airway, as opposed to the normal airway on the right, shows how easily the airway can block off air.

-The x-ray is taken standing up; therefore, if the x-ray shows a narrow airway when standing, imagine how much more constricted the airway is when lying down or in bed or in an awkward sleep position!
+The x-ray is taken standing up.
+Therefore, if the x-ray shows a narrow airway when standing, imagine how much more constricted the airway is when lying down in bed or in an awkward sleep position.

 After we have determined that you are suffering from sleep apnea, we are able to customize an appliance for you that can help improve airflow while you sleep.
 This appliance, known as the OptiSleep, is made using a completely digital workflow.
 We begin by scanning your teeth, then customizing a sleep apnea tool, just for you.